n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.1.md

 <figure><img src="../images/chapter-two/HTTP-Request-window.png" alt="HTTP Request node window" style="width:100%"><figcaption align = "center"><i>HTTP Request node window</i></figcaption></figure>

 This view should be familiar to you from the [Hacker News mini-workflow](../chapter-2.md).
-This is the data from Nathan’s data warehouse that he needs to work with.
-His data set includes sales information of 30 customers with 5 features:
+This is the data from EvilCorp's data warehouse that Nathan needs to work with.
+This data set includes sales information of 30 customers with 5 features:

-- *orderID:* the unique id of each order.
+- *orderID:* The unique id of each order.
-- *customerID:* the unique id of each customer.
+- *customerID:* The unique id of each customer.
-- *employeeName:* the name of Nathan’s colleagues who are responsible for each client.
+- *employeeName:* The name of Nathan’s colleagues who are responsible for each client.
-- *orderPrice:* the total price of the customer’s order.
+- *orderPrice:* The total price of the customer’s order.
-- *orderStatus:* whether the customer’s order is booked or still in processing.
+- *orderStatus:* Whether the customer’s order is booked or still in processing.

 ## What's next?